-Haystack Project is similarly concerned with the interaction between inflation rebates and the increasing interest among Medicare and other payers in reducing payment for new accelerated approval treatments.
+Haystack Project is similarly concerned with the interaction between inflation rebates and the increasing interest among Medicare, Medicaid, and other payers in reducing payment for accelerated approval treatments.
 Haystack Project has voiced its objection to this policy and will continue to do so.
-If, however, Medicare and other payers subject accelerated approval treatments to a discount until confirmatory studies demonstrate clinical benefit, it would be unfair and counter-intuitive to impose an inflation penalty when the product receives traditional approval.
+If, however, payers subject accelerated approval treatments to a discount until confirmatory studies demonstrate clinical benefit, it would be unfair and counter-intuitive to impose an inflation penalty when the product receives traditional approval.